eclipse-ee4j/openmq/docs/mq-dev-guide-java/README.md

 in java.
 The basic idea is to have templates for the structure of the page, and the body generated from asciidoc content.

-## Pre requisites
+## Prerequisites

 - Maven
 - JDK8+

-Deploying to Github will require password less authentication.
+Deploying to Github will require passwordless authentication.

 This is done by exporting your SSH public key into your Github account.